JudgmentLabs/judgeval/README.md

 Judgeval gets you started in five minutes, after which you'll be ready to use all of its features as your agent becomes more complex.
 Judgeval is natively connected to the [Judgment Platform](https://www.judgmentlabs.ai/) for free and you can export your data and self-host at any time.

-We support LangGraph, OpenAI SDK, Anthropic, etc. agents and allow custom eval integrations for any use case.
+We support tracing agents built with LangGraph, OpenAI SDK, Anthropic, ... and allow custom eval integrations for any use case.
 Check out our quickstarts below or our [setup guide](https://judgment.mintlify.app/getting_started) to get started.

 Judgeval is created and maintained by [Judgment Labs](https://judgmentlabs.ai/).